This is Chapter 10 of my thesis, to introduce the last part on High Throughput Bioinformatics.

 Because we use a data-independent method to compute the minimizers, the data-flow and executed instructions in each of the 8 chunks are exactly the same.
 This is the perfect case for SIMD, since there is no divergence between the lanes.

-1.3 Instruction Level Parallelism
+2.3 Instruction Level Parallelism Link to heading

 Modern CPUs can not only execute many instructions ahead, but they also execute many instructions in parallel.
 For example, typical Intel CPUs can execute up to 4 instructions each clock cycle.
 In particular in very simple for loops, e.g., that sum the values of an array, there is a loop carried dependency, and each iteration depends on the previous one.
 Thus only one addition can be executed at a time, so that the CPU is not fully utilized.